 The auditorium of Goode High School is draped in white cloths, most likely bed sheets, and golden ribbons.
 Grecian style columns line the perimeter of the room.
 In the middle of the room is a pedestal with an altar.
 The punch bowl is made from a basin of hammered fake bronze, meant to look like a sacrificial fire pit.

 "I don't get it."

 Peter sighs and shoves his hands into the pockets of his fancy dress pants.
-A slip of paper brushes his fingertips, smooth and cool: his ticket for Goode High's dance of the second semester.
+A slip of paper brushes his fingertips, smooth and cool: his ticket for Goode High's winter social-dance.
 A perfectly good waste of eight dollars.
 "Why did you want to come to this?
 Your girlfriend's not here."

 Dressed in a long blue gown, the hem pooling on the floor around her, a girl across the room waves madly to Percy.
 "Over here!"

-Merry runs to meet Percy, pulling him in for a quick hug, then backs up and gives him a one-over.
-"Dark colors, tie that brings out your eyes, shiny shoes."
-She muses, finger tapping her chin.
+Merry runs to meet Percy, pulling him in for a quick hug, then backs up and gives him a once-over.
+"Dark colors, tie that brings out your eyes, shiny shoes," she muses, finger tapping her chin.
 "I approve!"